Kimpton22/Tutorials-And-Guides/PyRAI2MD/Case Study 2: Grid Search/Step-by-step.md

 3. data-shuffle.json - data collected from the interpolation step

 Outputs:
-1. {filename}.log - will contain the information of the committee model (i.e. MAEs and walltime)
+1. {filename}.log - will contain the information of the committee model (i.e. MAEs and wall time)